History Files Nav bar

 c.1761 BC

 Hammurabi turns on his old ally, defeating Zimri-Lim in battle and conquering Mari.
-Two years later Mari is sacked and devastated by Hammurabi and the region is incorporated into the Babylonian Empire.
+Two years later Mari is sacked and devastated by Hammurabi and the region is incorporated into the Babylonian empire.
 The area is subsequently occupied by scattered groups of Assyrians and Babylonians, with the former city remaining a village.
-Power in the Middle Euphrates shifts some 100kms north to Zimri-Lim's homeland of Terqa.
+Power in the Middle Euphrates shifts some 100kms north to Zimri-Lim's home city of Terqa.

 c.1730 BC